Has the U.S. Department of Veterans Affairs (VA) denied your claim seeking veterans disability benefits?

 Disability lawyer Michael Hartup is dedicated to helping disabled veterans from Tennessee pursue the benefits they need.
-Whether you need assistance filing your initial benefits application or appealing a denied claim, we welcome you to contact our Jackson, Tennessee, office at 731-513-5279 to schedule a personal consultation.
+Whether you need assistance filing your initial benefits application or appealing a denied claim, contact our Jackson, Tennessee, office at 731-513-5279 to schedule a personal consultation.

 You can also contact us online to get started now.